Guest Blogger | Romy Newman, President/Co-Founder Fairygodboss

 Female jobseekers want to understand much more about the culture and workplace they’ll be joining.

 Employers need to think about sharing compelling stories to catch their interest.
-Just like packaged goods are often marketed differently to men vs. women, employer brand messaging should be segmented and tailored to the targeted audience.
+Just like packaged goods are often marketed differently to men vs. women, employer brand messaging should be segmented and tailored to attract female professionals.

 Obviously, every medium should be used, but job videos are particularly powerful as it literally shows a female applicant what it might be like to work at the company.
 Women are particularly motivated by authentic stories that show how women are having good career experiences that also still allow them to manage their responsibilities outside of work.
 Seeing women who are enjoying success allows women to envision themselves working at the company.

-Here are 4 tips you should consider when creating job video content that will resonate with female professionals:
+Here are 4 tips you should consider when creating job video content that will attract and resonate with female professionals:

 1| Show a 'Day In The Life'